How Many Miles Will the Chevy Tahoe Last?

 How many miles with the Chevy Tahoe last?

-What is high mileage for a Tahoe?
+What is considered high mileage for the Tahoe?

-However, this depends on if the Tahoe was taken care of.
+Also, this depends on if the Tahoe was taken care of.
 With regular and proper maintenance, the Tahoe can make it to 300,000 miles and beyond.
 So, you need to learn about your used Chevy Tahoe options before buying one.

-Look for service reports the vehicle history.
+Look for service reports and the vehicle history.
 Also, the most common concerns with the Tahoe include engine and transmission issues, but it has a solid durability and longevity record.
 Early models may have heating and cooling issues.

 Some owners have had trouble with leaking sunroofs and the plastic interior cracking.
 Minor electrical components and the engine sensors may need to be replaced.
 Plus, excessive oil consumption with the 5.3-liter V8 engine with cylinder deactivation may be an issue.

 The Chevy Tahoe doesn’t always have the best reliability score.
 The 2021 Tahoe earned a reliability ranking of 79 out of 100 from J.D.Power.
 This means it’s average.
 Scores between 70 and 80 are average, while scores between 81 and 90 are above average.

 But we have good news because the Tahoe has been improving its score.
 The 2023 Tahoe earned a score of 84 out of 100, lacing it in the above-average category.